The programme teaching team are experienced and committed online teachers, active researchers and renowned practitioners in the field.

 Peter Evans is a lecturer in the institute of Education, Community and Society, and former director of the MSc in Management of Training and Development.
 He is course organiser for ‘Digital Education: strategy and policy’, and for 'Wider Themes in Digital Education' and he teaches on ‘Introduction to Digital Environments for Learning’.
 He previously worked in the community media and cultural sectors, especially in formal and non-formal learning initiatives.
 His research interests are in social media and workplace learning.

 Rory Ewins is based in the Institute for Education, Community and Society.
 Rory leads on the course ‘Digital education in global context’ and leads and co-tutors on ‘An introduction to digital environments for learning’.
 His interests include online identity and its implications for academics, the effect of university and government IT policies on academic practice, e-learning and intellectual property, and e-learning in developing countries.
-He writes about these and too many other subjects on his personal site.

-Within the School of Education, Tim is a part-time PhD student and a tutor on ‘Assessment, Learning an Digital Education’.
-Additionally, he is an Academic Coordinator for the MSc in Clinical Education in the University’s Centre for Medical Education.
-His research interests include the influence of technology on autobiographical memory, as well as in the dynamics of online collaboration.
+Within the School of Education, Tim is a tutor on ‘Assessment, Learning and Digital Education’, and supervises MSc Digital Education dissertations and PhDs.
+He is an associate of the Centre for Research in Digital Education.
+Additionally, he is an Academic Coordinator for the MSc in Clinical Education in Edinburgh Medical School.
+His research interests include the relationship between technology and memory; distributed cognition, sociomateriality and assessment; and the dynamics of online collaboration.

 Clara O’Shea is an Associate Lecturer in the School of Education.
-She is course leader for ‘Assessment, learning and digital education’, and co-tutors on ‘An introduction to digital environments for learning’ and 'Understanding learning in the online environment'.
-Her research interests coalesce around ideas of digital culture and education, with specific interests around how we learn within online spaces (touching on place, identity, presence, enculturation, assessment and feedback).
+She is course leader for ‘Assessment, learning and digital education’, ‘Introduction to digital game-based learning’ and 'Understanding learning in the online environment’, as well as tutoring on ‘An introduction to digital environments for learning’.
+Her research interests coalesce around identity development in digital environments, drawing on the psychology of learning, play and game-based learning, as well as assessment and feedback).

-Jen Ross is Senior Lecturer in Digital Education, co-director of the Centre for Research in Digital Education, and Deputy Director of Research and Knowledge Exchange in the School of Education.
-She teaches on ‘Digital futures for learning’, ‘Research Methods’, and ‘An introduction to digital environments for learning’.
+Jen Ross is Senior Lecturer in Digital Education, and co-director of the Centre for Research in Digital Education.
+She leads ‘Digital futures for learning’ and ‘Course Design’, and teaches on ‘An introduction to digital environments for learning’.
 Her research interests include online learning, place and space, digital identity, reflective practices and cultural and educational institutions online.

-Phil Sheail is a Lecturer in the School of Education.
+Phil Sheail is Programme Director of the MSc in Digital Education.
 She teaches on ‘An Introduction to Digital Environments for Learning’ (IDEL), ‘Course Design for Digital Environments’, and ‘Research Methods’.
-Her research interests include the ‘digital university’, internationalisation and the digital, and social theories of time.
+Her research interests include the ‘digital university’, internationalisation and the digital, social theories of time, organisational theory, and libraries.
 She has a particular interest in narrative, ethnographic and visual research methods.

-Christine Sinclair is Programme Director of the MSc in Digital Education, and a Lecturer in Digital Education in the School of Education.
+Christine Sinclair is an Honorary Fellow in the School of Education.
 She tutors on ‘An introduction to digital environments for learning’ and leads ‘Course design for digital environments’.
 She is interested in how students respond to higher education.
 She became a student on the MSc in E-Learning at Edinburgh University in 2006 to research the student experience of digital environments.
 Her background is in Philosophy and Education, but an earlier piece of research into the student experience also gave her an HNC in Mechanical Engineering.
 Her research particularly focuses on the effects of language in changing environments.